testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/run-tests-in-parallel.md

     <ul>
       <li>You can run one test plan in parallel and queue another test plan.</li>
       <li>A third test machine will not execute and will be removed from the queue.</li>
-      <li>To run more tests simultaneously, upgrade your subscription to include additional parallel and queued runs.</li>
+      <li>Upgrade your subscription for parallel and queued runs to run more tests simultaneously.</li>
     </ol>
   </ul>
 </div>